fritzkeyzer/csvPlot/README.md

 }];
 ```

-Refresh the page in your browser, changes to html, js, data or any other files in the folder will be refreshed
+Refreshing the page in your browser will refresh changes to html, js, data or any other files in the folder.

 Dont forget to close plot.exe when you're done :)